codehappy-net/libcodehappy/README.md

 - Lots of functionality, convenience, and syntactic sugar features provided.
 Really.
 A lot.
 A true tinkerer's toybox: 2-D drawing, GUI controls, waveform synthesis, various non-linear optimization libraries including genetic optimization and ANNs, large language model inference with GPU acceleration, etc.
 - Performance for most features somewhere between acceptable and world-beating.
 Any modern compiler with link-time optimizations does good things with the code.
 - Build process is simple.
-- Native apps have no external dependencies except pthread, GUI native apps need only SDL additionally, apps using the audio features need  SDL_mixer, WASM apps use Emscripten and its built-in SDL implementation.
+- Native apps have no external dependencies except pthread, GUI native apps need only SDL and SDL_mixer additionally, WASM apps use Emscripten and its built-in SDL implementation.
 SDL binaries included for Win64, for Linux you'll need to install via apt-get.
 GPU accelerated apps need NVIDIA's CUDA developer toolkit.
 - Mostly easy to read, APIs are pretty simple and flexible, and it feels good to write code in, at least for me.

 ### Bad things about it: